 I’ve also allegedly hung out with Lou Reed & John Cale while they were dressed as Batman & Robin, which most people, myself included, are reasonably sure is a hoax, but Lou’s hair did look a lot like that in ’79, and John still hasn’t responded to my call to confirm it wasn’t them, so hope remains, for the folks who want to believe.
 (For the record, I am not a Velvet Underground/Dynamic Duo truther, but regardless, I remain amused by this subject.)

 Yeah, I get around.

-If this is your first time here, welcome aboard.
-If not, thanks for sticking with me.
+If this is your first time here, thanks for stopping by.
+If you’re familiar, thanks for sticking with me.